Research Awards

 1. Proposal Stage applications consist of the plan you submitted to the Institutional Review Board (IRB) or equivalent review board and a copy of their approval letter.

-2. Early Stage or Initial Stage applications are those that have received Institutional Board Approval, evidenced by an IRB approval letter, and are in the early stages of being conducted.
-In addition to the IRB approval letter and the plan submitted to the IRB, they include the plan for data collection and, as applicable, data analysis methodology, and all items listed in Section C.
+2. Early-stage or Initial-Stage applications have received Institutional Board Approval, evidenced by an IRB approval letter, and are in the early stages of being conducted.
+In addition to the IRB approval letter and the plan submitted to the IRB, they include the plan for data collection and, as applicable, data analysis methodology and all items listed in Section C.

-3. A proposal that is for a grant or funding opportunity requires the primary researcher to identify the funding agency and Request for Proposals (RFP).
+3. A proposal for a grant or funding opportunity requires the primary researcher to identify the funding agency and Request for Proposals (RFP).